An Effective Vocabulary Intervention

 Wow!
 Finger Spelling Improved Students’ Spelling

 In addition to supporting literacy development, using sign language improves spelling.
-According to Dr. Daniels, “Studies show that a child’s memory of the spelling sequence of words is dramatically improved when he or she is taught spelling with this method [finger spelling] this method.”
+According to Dr. Daniels, “Studies show that a child’s memory of the spelling sequence of words is dramatically improved when he or she is taught spelling with this method

 The reading success of a student relies heavily on spelling ability because learning about spelling: